Edge Church

-Edge Church, registered as Edge Church International, formerly Southside Christian Church, is a multi-campus and non-denominational Australian church established in 1994.
-It is based in Adelaide, South Australia and is currently pastored by Jonathan and Rebeka Fontanarosa.
+Edge Church, registered as Edge Church International, formerly Southside Christian Church, is a multi-campus non-denomination church established in 1994.
+It is based in Adelaide, South Australia.

 Establishment

 Edge Church International was originally called Southside Christian Church when it was established in 1994.
 Ps Danny Guglielmucci established Southside Christian Church in May of that year, with just 80 people in a small building at O'Halloran Hill.

-By 1996, Southside had relocated from O'Halloran Hill to their current Adelaide South campus in Reynella in the Adelaide southern suburbs.
+By 1996, Southside had relocated from O'Halloran Hill to their current Adelaide South campus in Old Reynella in the Adelaide southern suburbs.
 The church relocated to what had previously been the Old Reynella Markets in Old Reynella.

 In 2006, Southside Christian Church was renamed to become Edge Church International, reflecting a broader reach outside of just the South of Adelaide.